fr-kase/wled-cyberppunkclock/README.md

 Thanks to the community from Wled on the Discord (I asked a question less than 2 minutes after I've got the perfect answer)
 Thanks to the creator of the BME280_v2
 Thanks to OnShape for this 3D editor
-Sorry if I miss a trademark or copyright, but I'm not a lawer and I hope this project is only to learn something
+Sorry if I miss a trademark or copyright, but I'm not a lawyer and I hope this project is only to learn something

 Images comes from :
 https://www.flickr.com/photos/stefans02/51039796903